 This is James R. Fitzgerald, Jim Fitzgerald, or “Fitz,” as you may best know me.
-Welcome to my first-ever podcast, The Fitz Files – Manhunt: Unabomber.
+Welcome to my first-ever audiobook, The Fitz Files – Manhunt: Unabomber.

 My goal in every episode of The Fitz Files – Manhunt Unabomber is to take you behind the scenes of the making of the series by talking to those directly involved in its creation and production.
 That will include the director, the head writer, a co-creator, the property master, the set decorator, and a forensic linguist (besides me) who was ALSO portrayed in the series…well, sort of.
 Oh, and needless to say, I add plenty of insight myself to these episodes as I was the series’ Consulting Producer, its protagonist, and most importantly, I was also the actual profiler who worked the actual Unabom case in the mid-1990s.
 So yeah, I have lots to offer here about M:U as it relates to the case itself, some of that information for the first time ever in a public forum.